 Intune offers a range of capabilities to help you get the apps you need on the devices you want to run them on.
 For more information, see App management capabilities by platform.

-Intune app protection policies platform support aligns with Office mobile application platform support for Android and iOS devices.
+Intune app protection policies platform support aligns with Office mobile application platform support for Android and iOS/iPadOS devices.
 For details, see the Mobile apps section of Office System Requirements.

-The Intune Company Portal is required on the device to recieve App Protection Policies on Android.
+The Intune Company Portal is required on the device to receive App Protection Policies on Android.
 For more information, see the Intune Company Portal access apps requirements.

 How app protection policies protect app data